jiyuan/AgentOrch/README.md

 # AgentOS

-AgentOS is a Rust-based local agent runtime with:
+AgentOS is an agent-agnostic Rust agent runtime built around one auditable run loop.
+Every run follows the same typed state machine, and every external capability crosses a narrow trait or policy boundary.

+Highlights:

+- a typed run loop (`Start → Plan → Approve → Act → Observe`) with serializable
+  paused runs
+- a concrete approval policy plus input/output/tool guardrails
+- pluggable extension traits (`Channel`, `Tool`, `Skill`, `McpClient`, `Memory`, `Session`, `Orchestrator`)
+- sub-agents and routing whose permissions can only narrow the parent's
+- scoped three-layer memory (session, working, long-term) on a SQLite reference backend
+- static and stdio MCP-backed tools, with subprocess isolation for tools marked `requires_isolation`
-- an interactive TUI
-- a persistent gateway for Telegram and Feishu
+- an interactive TUI and a persistent gateway for Telegram and Feishu
-- pluggable LLM providers
-- SQLite-backed session and memory storage

 ## Quick start